aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

-You can experience the user stories by yourself :ref:`Clicking here<indexStory>`.
+You can experience the user stories by yourself :ref:`clicking here<indexStory>`.
 The demo environment is read-only, thus you will not be able to modify or create concepts yourself.
 There are three ways to get data into the solution: